 Microsoft SQL Server

 SQL Server is software developed by Microsoft and implemented from the specification of the Relational Database Management System (RDBMS).
 It is both GUI and command based software and is platform dependent.
 The software supports SQL (SEQUEL) language which is an IBM product and case insensitive.

 The software has a wide range of usages.
 It is used to create and maintain databases, analyze data through SQL Server Analysis Services (SSAS), and generate reports through SQL Server Reporting Services (SSRS).
 ETL operations are done through SQL Server Integration Services (SSIS).

-One of the main benefits of Microsoft SQL Server find this number location free is that applications are supported on a single machine across the web or a local area network on a single machine.
+One of the main benefits of Microsoft SQL Server is that applications are supported on a single machine across the web or a local area network on a single machine.

 Snowflake is a recently introduced cloud-based data warehousing solution and is available as a Software-as-a-Service (SaaS) product.
 It has addressed many issues linked to traditional database solutions and is one reason why organizations prefer to load data from SQL Server to Snowflake now.

 - Compute and storage facilities are available separately.
 Users can scale up or down in data usage in either of them, paying only for the quantum of resources used.

 - Snowflake allows the loading of both structured and unstructured data and supports Avro, JSON, XML, and Parquet data.